 In THIS article, editor Kiele Raymond says that it’s an unfortunate way to go about things, but novels that cover themes like self-identity, uncertain futures, and romance, AND are written from the female perspective, are more easier to market as "new adult" fiction rather than "literary" fiction.
 In fact, she says that male perspectives that cover these main themes are more likely to be marketed as literary, when women’s narratives are marketed as women’s fiction (chick lit) and new adult.

 THE WHOLE QUOTE: “I think the genre introduces important conversations about the evolution of personal identity and, let’s be honest, womanhood.
 Sure, there are male narratives in this vein, but they are usually considered literary.
 It’s an unfortunate truth that female authors are more likely to be categorized into sub-genres and sub-sub-genres.
 Still, the concept of “new adult” draws attention to independent women entering their twenties who are unattached and in pursuit of careers and equal partnerships.
 What does it look like when a young woman encounters the modern world with more life experience than an adolescent?
 How does she confront often hostile environments, and carve out a life outside those prescribed for her?”

 This is so unfair.
 And this makes me so steaming mad.

 As a reader, I'm not reading "new adult" or "young adult" or "romance."
 I'm reading literary fiction.
 So I am missing out on a whole bunch of fantastic literature by women and about women simply because of a stupid classification.
-I don't want a book catered to me - I want to read a good book.
+I don't want a book catered to what you think my needs are—I want to read a good book.
 That's all!

 As a writer, this is even more scary.
 I am writing a literary novel.
 That is how I’ve been taught.
 These are the stories that resonate with me.
 This is what I want to do.
 And this is what I am doing.